 In order to be paid for their assistance, disability advocates who aren't lawyers must meet certain requirements, including having a bachelor’s degree (or equivalent training and work experience), passing a written exam on the Social Security disability procedures, and completing continuing education courses.
 And disability reps can charge a fee for their work only if they win the case (what’s known as a contingency fee).
 If the SSA approves your disability application (and your representative is registered to receive direct payments), the agency will pay your representative a percentage of your past-due benefits (or “back pay”).
 If you don’t receive an award, the rep doesn’t get paid.
 Under SSA rules, the payment can’t be more than 25% of the award, up to a maximum of $6,000.

-Our survey showed that nonlawyer reps received payments that were slightly less, on average, than what disability attorneys were paid, but breaking that down, we saw that, for help with the initial application, the fees charged by nonlawyer reps were sometimes less, but if a case went to hearing, the fees charged were the same as what lawyers charged.
+Our survey showed that nonlawyer reps received payments that were slightly less, on average, than what disability attorneys were paid.
+After breaking those results down, we saw that the fees charged by nonlawyer reps for help with the initial application were sometimes less than lawyers' fees.
+For cases that went to hearing, however, the fees were the same for lawyers and nonlawyer reps.

 Our survey showed that more than four in ten readers (42%) who used nonlawyer reps were able to find advocates who took no payment for helping them with their applications (known as “pro bono” representation).
 It’s likely that many of these advocates were social workers or staff at public assistance offices or disability rights centers (or prisons).
 Some others may have simply been the applicants’ friends or family members.
 However, it's worth pointing out that these pro bono advocates are much less likely to be willing or able to represent you at a disability hearing.
 So it can be more difficult to find nonattorney reps who will help you for free at this stage of the process.